Polar air and a powerful winter storm put millions under winter alerts this holiday week

 Chicago is forecast to be one of the hardest hit cities, where a winter storm watch is in effect starting Thursday night through Friday evening.
 With blizzard conditions likely, holiday travel could grind to a halt for many seeking to celebrate with family and loved ones.

+The city could pick up 6 to 8 inches of snow from Thursday morning through late Friday night and when combined with 55 mph winds, the weather will bring travel to a stand still.
+The blizzard conditions could close O'Hare airport during the peak of the storm and will likely cause the cancellations of hundreds of flights in Chicago alone.

-"Rapidly deteriorating conditions by late Thursday afternoon, with dangerous blizzard conditions appearing increasingly likely Thursday night into Friday," said the weather service office in Chicago, home to one of the nation's busiest airports and long-distance train depots.
+"Rapidly deteriorating conditions by late Thursday afternoon, with dangerous blizzard conditions appearing increasingly likely Thursday night into Friday," said the weather service office in Chicago, home not only to one of the nation's busiest airports but also long-distance train depots.

 Meanwhile, even southern cities unaccustomed to wintry conditions will get a brittle taste of it this holiday season, with Austin, Houston, Atlanta, and even Orlando at risk of seeing temperatures below freezing beginning midweek.

-In Texas, the National Weather Service made it a point to reassure residents this week's unusually cold temperatures are not expected to affect the state as severely as last year's brutal winter storms, when millions of people lost power during a weeklong extreme weather event in February 2021.
+In Texas, the weather service made it a point to reassure residents this week's unusually cold temperatures are not expected to affect the state as severely as last year's brutal winter storms, when millions of people lost power during a weeklong extreme weather event in February 2021.

 However, water pipes will be at risk of bursting, the weather service said.
 A wind chill watch for Amarillo, Texas, is in effect from Wednesday night through Friday afternoon.